 BankOmats philosophy is straightforward: “Pure and simple, we serve good food.”
 The restaurant is situated in an old bank, which explains the name.
 The restaurant seeks to support the local economy by purchasing its raw food ingredients and its interior components from local surrounding suppliers.

-Urban Deli is a grocery store, food hall and restaurant/bar fusion, and as such, provides a unique atmosphere in the heart of SoFo, in Södermalm, as well as in the centre of Stockholm.
+Urban Deli is a grocery store, food hall and restaurant/bar fusion, and as such, provides a unique atmosphere in the heart of SoFo, in Södermalm, as well as in the center of Stockholm.

 Nytorget 4, Sveavägen 44 / Stockholm, Sweden